-We pick up the action with Connery having bested Robert Shaw in the train fight.
-He’s now making his escape across country in a lumbering truck.
-Some SPECTRE agents start to buzz the truck in a small Hiller UK-12 helicopter and try to kill Bond by dropping grenades on the truck, but succeed only in disabling it.
+We pick up the action with Connery trying make his escape pursuing SPECTRE agents in a lumbering truck.
+Unfortunately, the villains pick up his trail and start to buzz the truck in a small Hiller UK-12 helicopter.
+They try to kill Bond by dropping grenades on the truck but succeed only in disabling it.

-It then falls - obviously - from the sky cart wheeling about before crashing into the ground where it explodes twice more for good measure.
-Connery scuttles back over to the truck where he can be nicely silhouetted against the fourth, final, and biggest explosion.
+The flaming whirlybird plummets from sky before crashing into the ground where it explodes twice more.
+As Connery scuttles back over to the truck the helicopter explodes again nicely silhouetting our hero against the inferno.

 A humdinger of a helicopter explosion.
-You have to salute director Terence Young and the special effects team for their gusto with which they set about destroying this helicopter.
+You must salute director Terence Young and the special effects team for their gusto with which they set about destroying this helicopter.
 Have Jerry Bruckheimer and Michael Bay ever blown up the same helicopter four times?
 No sir, they have not.